Eric-Chng/psccs/README.md

 `git checkout https://github.com/Eric-Chng/psccs/c2t_hccs.git master`

 ## PSCCS Loadout
+* I run as a PM with Wallaby, astral 6-pack, and astral chapeau in SC CS.
 * I run this exclusively with asdon in run.
 May not hit 1 turn thresholds without asdon
 * I own kitchen royalty and stick knife and use them as pulls.
 Roaring hearth is supported if you can hit the myst threshold
 * Run the relay script (named c2t_hccs) to set preferences.
 My preferences are as follows: